vitalyisaev2/rbfopt-go/README.md

 #### Pairwise heatmaps

-On each of these plots cost function values are "mapped" to the axes formed by all possible combinations of parameters.
+On each of these plots cost function values are "mapped" to the axes formed by all possible pairs of parameters.
 This matrix of plots helps to find out the nature of interaction of parameters between each other (and their influence on the cost function).